Safety Reporting - SOP 1.4.b

 PI must record all AEs in the CRF.
 In determining whether an AE is an adverse reaction, consideration shall be given to whether there is a reasonable possibility of establishing a causal relationship between the event and the investigational medicinal product (IMP).

-PI should record all reports of exposure during pregnancy (if not allowed by the protocol), medication errors, misuse or abuse in relation to the IMP and notify the sponsor of the protocol deviation.
+PI should record all reports of exposure during pregnancy (if IMP not allowed during pregnancy by the protocol), medication errors, misuse or abuse in relation to the IMP and notify the sponsor of the protocol deviation.
 It is recommended to have short reporting timelines for these kind of events (e.g. 24 hours).

 SAE reporting to sponsor